slackapi/java-slack-sdk/docs/guides/bolt.md

 Coding with this framework is much simpler than you think.

-Only single source code is required to run your first-ever bolt app.
+Only single source code is required to run your first-ever Bolt app.
 All you need to do is define the main method that starts **SlackAppServer**.
 Your server with the default configuration will listen to the 3000 port but it's configurable.
 Check other constructors of the class to customize the behavior.

 ```java
 package hello;